vincefn/pyvkfft/README.rst

 Requirements:

-- `vkfft.h` installed in the usual include directories
+- `vkfft.h` installed in the usual include directories, or in the 'src' directory
-- `pyopencl` and the opencl libraries for the opencl backend
+- `pyopencl` and the opencl libraries/development tools for the opencl backend
 - `pycuda` and CUDA developments tools (`nvcc`) for the cuda backend (optional)
 - `numpy`